shubhsherl/GSoC-Contribution-Leaderboard/README.md

 python manage.py runserver
 ```

-## Admin Setup
+### Admin Setup

-First, create a super User:
+First, create a superuser:

 ```bash
 python manage.py createsuperuser
 ```

-Run the project, and open admin({url}/admin) page:
+- Run the project, and Refresh to get the Repo of your Organization.

-Login using the created superuser.
+- Visit `/admin` and login using the created superuser.
+- Add Repositories to include in Leaderboard.
+- Refresh again to get the contributors of your Organization.

-Add/Remove user to GSoC list using action in Core>Users.
+- Add/Remove user to GSoC list using action in Core>Users.

-The project will be available at **127.0.0.1:8000**.
+The project will be available at **127.0.0.1:8000** by default.

+## Contributing

+We appreciate all contributions.
+If you are planning to contribute bug-fixes, please do so without any further discussion.
+If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.
+For more detailed guidelines head over to the official documentation.